 At sharing time, I figure she'll go back to slumping.
 But no. Her hand waves in the air, and she stands to read her poem.
 Gone is "tough girl;" she reads in a strong, clear voice, a delightful, funny, poem about puppy dogs and kittens.

 When she's finished, there's silence.
-Applause erupts;
+Applause erupts; kids know good writing when they hear it.

 Welcome to the extracurricular world of writing for kids.
 Nerds, jocks, cheerleaders, misfits, and everyone in between shows up.
 These workshops are often the only place creative writing happens for students enrolled in public middle schools today, unless kids do it on their own.